 Rugs can be used all over the house, from runners in the hallway to fluffy ones to warm your feet as you leave your bed in the morning.
 Even the kids don’t get left out; they can choose from bright character rugs to shaped rugs as well as those that help them play.

 Rugs are seen as the ‘art of the floor’ and if you are looking for a new one, then you need to know how to make the right choice.
 Refining your search will help you look in the right places BUT, cheap rugs are not easy to find…

 Set your budget

-There is no doubt that the way the rug is made will influence its price, as well as in most cases how long it will last and where it is suitable for.
-Those rugs that are constructed using the most labour intensive methods, such as hand-weaving, will have a higher prices tag.
-Tufted rugs – which can be handmade or machine made – could present a better option for those looking for a cheap rug.
+There is no doubt that the way the rug is made will influence its price, as well as in most cases how long it will last and where it is suitable.
+Those rugs that are constructed using the most labour-intensive methods, such as hand-weaving, will have a higher price tag.
+Tufted rugs – which can be handmade or machine-made – could present a better option for those looking for a cheap rug.

 On one hand, the purchase of natural fibre rugs is once again gathering pace simply because we are becoming more aware of our impact on the planet, as well as supporting home industries such as the British Wool trade.
 But on the other hand, technologies and manufacturing techniques have made a wider range of synthetic materials open to consumers, meaning cheap rugs are an option.